kinode-dao/kinode-book/src/install.md

 # Installation

-This section will teach you how to get the Kinode OS core software, required to run a live node.
+This section will teach you how to get the Kinode core software, required to run a live node.
 After acquiring the software, you can learn how to run it and [Join the Network](./login.md).

 - If you are just interested in starting development as fast as possible, skip to [My First Kinode Application](./build-and-deploy-an-app.md).